Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 EUR 0

 Note: All fees apply to domestic transactions in Switzerland.
-For international cards or premium cards (e.g. American Express), higher fees may apply.
+Higher fees may apply for international cards or premium cards (e.g., American Express).
 For SumUp, the optional "Payments Plus" subscription costs EUR 29 per month and lowers the transaction fee to 0.99% for domestic debit and credit cards.
 For Payrexx, Tap to Pay is already available in the Free plan; Standard (EUR 19/month) and Premium (EUR 49/month) additionally offer API, plugins, and advanced features – the POS transaction fees remain identical.

 Calculation example: EUR 3,000 monthly turnover